replicatedhq/replicated-docs/docs/enterprise/installing-embedded-cluster.md

-# Online Installation using a Kubernetes Installer
+# Online Installation with the Kubernetes Installer

 This topic explains how to install an application on an embedded cluster provisioned by the Replicated Kubernetes installer.